eglerean/NBEHBC/hs3/README.md

 ## 1. Install a python environment

 Install the Anaconda python distribution.
-It comes on two flavors: Anaconda and Miniconda.
-We will use the Miniconda distribution.
-If you already have a working Anaconda installation, you can skip this section.
+It comes in two flavors: Anaconda and Miniconda.
+For the purposes of our exercise, Miniconda distribution will be enough.
+If you already have a working Anaconda installation, you can use that too.

 ### Linux